corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordapp-template/first-flow/code-kotlin.md

   @CordaInject
   lateinit var memberLookup: MemberLookup

-  // When a flow is invoked it's call() method is called.
+  // When a flow is invoked its call() method is called.
   // call() methods must be marked as @Suspendable, this allows Corda to pause mid-execution to wait
   // for a response from the other flows and services
   @Suspendable